Why caviar is an aphrodisiac

 “I’d do anything for caviar and probably did.”
 One of my favorite quotes of all time, this famed proclamation came from Henry Kissinger.

 Kissinger was not alone in his passion for these pearl-like, salty sweet eggs.
 In fact, they’re considered to be the most extravagant aphrodisiac in the world, (with the possible exception of black truffles).
 Casanova liked to pop a spoonful or two of the succulent treat.
-Dostoevsky, Madame duBarry and even Rasputin considered caviar their “drug” of choice.
+Dostoevsky, Madame duBarry and even Rasputin considered this food of indulgence their “drug” of choice.

 Furthermore, thanks to a study completed in 1999 by Dr. Andrew Stoll of MacLean Hospital in Massachusetts, we now know that caviar, a source of Omega 3 fatty acids, may be beneficial in treating depression and bipolar disorder.
 Omega nutrients can be administered effectively in capsule form, but that wouldn’t be nearly as much fun as diving into a tin for your daily dose.
 Neither would popping zinc supplements when you can get this nutrient, essential for maintaining good blood flow, from spooning sturgeon.